cmckenz87/EPOCDoc/docs/docs/02-Script basics/proxyObjects.md

 ---
-sidebar_position: 1
+sidebar_position: 3
-title: "APIs"
+title: "Proxy objects"
-slug: /api
 ---

 This is just a test page.